angshu-min-js/votingapp/README.md

 ##Creating new directives for newPoll and myPolls:

-1. yo angular-fullstack:directive newPolls
+1. $ yo angular-fullstack:directive newPolls
-2. yo angular-fullstack:directive myPolls
+2. $ yo angular-fullstack:directive myPolls

+##Creating newPoll route:

+$ yo angular-fullstack:route newPolls

 **Adding the buttons and directives in the main page**